ppchen44/Machine_Learning_Udacity/Deep Learning/README.md

 There are 2.00% percent human images with a detected dog face There are 100.00% percent dog images with a detected dog face
 ```

+### Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
+Now that we have functions for detecting humans and dogs in images, we need a way to predict breed from images.
+In this step, you will create a CNN that classifies dog breeds.
+You must create your CNN from scratch (so, you can't use transfer learning yet!), and you must attain a test accuracy of at least 1%.
+In Step 5 of this notebook, you will have the opportunity to use transfer learning to create a CNN that attains greatly improved accuracy.

+Be careful with adding too many trainable layers!
+More parameters means longer training, which means you are more likely to need a GPU to accelerate the training process.
+Thankfully, Keras provides a handy estimate of the time that each epoch is likely to take; you can extrapolate this estimate to figure out how long it will take for your algorithm to train.

+We mention that the task of assigning breed to dogs from images is considered exceptionally challenging.
+To see why, consider that even a human would have great difficulty in distinguishing between a Brittany and a Welsh Springer Spaniel.